 I have been a maker of textile art since I graduated from Birmingham Polytechnic in 1972 with a BA Hons and MA in Embroidery.
 I exhibit with the 62 Group of Textile Artists, Stitch Textile Artists, as well as the Textile Study Group.

-I am interested in finding ways to convey the idea of movement and layering in my textile pieces and am working on experimental ways of joining multiple shapes to create illusions of movement and sometimes actual movement.
+I’m currently working on experimental ways of joining multiple shapes to create illusions of movement and sometimes actual movement.

 I use cloth, paper and stitch to make textiles, inspired by places and events within my home environment of Somerset and in particular the wetland areas.
 I am starting to include the use of locally grown willow and cane in my work.
 As well as the natural beauty of the landscape, my work makes connection to ideas of conservation.

 I gained my Art Teachers Diploma from the University of Leicester after graduating from Birmingham and I enjoy teaching and encouraging others to experiment and explore their ideas through textiles.
 I offer textile workshops and lectures to Embroiderers' Guild Branches and Textile Groups both in this country and abroad.

 The images shown are from four exhibitions between 2020 and 2023.

 ‘Un-natural Selection’ 2020 A row of suspended plastic bottles, made from discarded plastic bottles.
 Some of the fragmented bottle shapes of have been reattached in various sequences by laced stitching making mal-formed shapes.
 This is the resolved piece created after the research project featured in ‘Insights’ a recent publication by the TSG.
 It was also selected as part of the Royal West of England Academy Open Exhibition 2022.